BimaL05/Todo-List/README.md

 -Add list on a current date

--Can now add custom parameter or address (For eg. - localhost:3000/workList/)
+-Can add custom parameter or address (For eg. - localhost:3000/workList/)

 -Can Add/Remove list

--Connected database MongoDB.
+-Database connected using MongoDB.